Nireeksha152/imageprocessing/README.md

 ...............

 **Program 11:
 program  for transformation  of image to Gamma(Power Law transformation) **

+The general form of Power law (Gamma) transformation function is

+s = c*rγ

+Where, ‘s’ and ‘r’ are the output and input pixel values, respectively and ‘c’ and γ are the positive constants.
+Like log transformation, power law curves with γ <1 map a narrow range of dark input values into a wider range of output values, with the opposite being true for higher input values.
+Similarly, for γ >1, we get the opposite result

 ```python
 import numpy as n
 import cv2 as c